Dyplex/Python-Snek-Game/README.md

 # Python Snek Game :snake:
+**THE PROJECT IS CURRENTLY SHELVED!
+FEEL FREE TO FINISH IT IF YOU WANT !**
 Made for a college project!
 Everything in here is held together by duct tape and tears!
 Sorry in advance for the messy code ! - MaskMajor